wthomson/FitHome-docs/Posts/ExploringEnergyDisaggregation/ExploringElectricityDisaggregation.md

 November 19th, 2019

+is the colab notebook that goes with this post.

 # Exploring Energy Disaggregation
 Wouldn't it be terrific if we can show the homeowner how and when their appliances are slurping up electricity?
 ![Bridgely](images/ExploringDisaggregation/BridgelyApplianceDissagregation.png)